Estimated reading time: 16 minutes

 Stage Two – Conflict/Power Struggle/Differentiating

-When in the grip of romantic love, you can do no wrong.
+During the grip of romantic love, you can do no wrong.
 When the honeymoon fades, it feels like you can do no right.
 Your biggest fan turns into your worst critic.
 Your dream come true turns into your worst nightmare.
 Idealization and devotion is replaced by tension and nagging.
 You think: “What happened?
 Why don’t I feel the way I used to?”, “Who is this person?
 We were so compatible”, “How can my partner think that way, say those things, do those things?
-They tricked me into believing they were something else!”
+They tricked me into believing they were someone else!”
 This is the start of the conflict stage of relationships.

-- It is fuelled by the powerful, unconscious romantic love force that draws you to someone who has the positive and negative qualities of your parents or caregivers.
+- It’s fuelled by the powerful, unconscious romantic love force that draws you to someone who has the positive and negative qualities of your parents or caregivers.
 Your partner may not look or act like your parents.
-But you will end up feeling the same feelings you had as a child when you were with your carers.
+But you will end up feeling the same feelings you had as a childwhen you were with your carers.
 This includes the positive sense of love and belonging and also the negative pain of not getting all your needs met.
-These impacts generally fall into two categories. a) Your parents were either over-involved, which left you feeling controlled, smothered or annihilated. b) Or your parents were under-involved, which left you feeling unimportant, insignificant or abandoned.
+The impacts generally fall into two categories. a) Your parents were either over-involved, which left you feeling controlled, smothered or annihilated.
+Or b) Your parents were under-involved, which left you feeling unimportant, insignificant or abandoned.
+It can also happen that one parent was over-involved and the other parent was under-involved.
+In all of these cases, it may have left you with some attachment wounds that may need healing.

 Each partner must be “taken down from the pedestal” created by the romantic fantasy so you can see them for the real human being that they are, complete with strengths as well as weaknesses.
 A healthy desire to spend less time together emerges in this stage.
 You may also spend more time taking opposite sides of an issue.
-You don’t see eye-to eye, you don’t feel connected, the sex is not so exciting or it can be totally absent.
+You don’t see eye-to eye, you don’t feel connected, the sex is not so exciting, or it can be totally absent.

 Dark side of stage two

 Some people can’t bear the fact that differences exist, let alone that discomfort and conflict are inevitable in relationships.
 If this is you, you’ll keep holding on to the idea that your dream relationship will return, or you fantasize that you’re with the “wrong” person and that the “right” person would fulfill all your needs.
-Other people want more autonomy or privacy, but feel guilty and afraid about this or don’t know how to ask for space.
-The dark side is full of disillusionment, disappointment, confusion and ambivalence.
-This is one of the stages of intimacy which is characterized by open or guerrilla warfare, overt or subtle insults, sabotages or avoidance of your partner.
-You want your partner to change or accept your version of the “truth”, instead of managing your own anxiety and practicing self-soothing skills.
+Others want more autonomy or privacy, but feel guilty and afraid about this or don’t know how to ask for space.

 Stage Three – Practicing Creating Partnership/Respecting Differences

-But take note – practicing the skills to respect differences takes work.
+Take note – practicing the skills to respect differences takes work.
 There is no quick fix.

 One word of warning!